meanmachine2/C-Sharp-Misc/Loops/Readme.md

 9. PerfectNumber - Perfect number) A positive integer is called a perfect number if it is equal to the sum of all of its positive divisors, excluding itself.
 For example, 6 is the first perfect number because 6 = 3 + 2 + 1.
 The next is 28 = 14 + 7 + 4 + 2 + 1.
 There are four perfect numbers less than 10,000.
 Write a program to find all these four numbers

 10. RockPaperScissorMetric - let the user continuously play until either the user or the computer wins more than two times

+11. DecimalToBinary - (Decimal to binary) Write a program that prompts the user to enter a decimal integer and displays its corresponding binary value.
+Do not use integrated functions